martin-olivier/ZiAPI/docs/guides/INSTALL_AND_BUILD.md

 ## Build and run unit tests

-If you want to run unit tests on `ZiAPI, do the following steps:
+If you want to run unit tests on `ZiAPI`, do the following steps:
 - Clone the ZiAPI repository
 - Execute the following commands:
 ```